-Believe it or not, being single for a while after ending a long-term relationship has its benefits. unless you belong to those finding love when you're a 30-and-single man, which is why more and more people love being single.
-It’s easy to focus on the negative and ignore all the positive things about being single, though.
+Believe it or not, singleness for a while after ending a long-term relationship has its benefits. unless you belong to those finding love when you're a 30-and-single man, which is why more and more people love being single.
+It’s easy to focus on the negative and ignore all the positive things about being single.
 One positive is getting to experience a renewed sense of freedom.
 You can focus only on yourself for a change instead of always thinking of your significant other when making decisions.
 You can spend more time with friends and family or pick up a new hobby.
 You can also heal wounds from your recent relationship.

 If you need help to stick with it and avoid falling into a rebound relationship, here are five tips on how to be single after a long relationship: